 $120 per person (includes lunch)

-Our Full-Day Sea Kayak Trip offers a chance to island-hop all day in the rugged islands of Casco Bay.
-Along the way you'll have a chance to hone your paddling skills, learn about the natural history of the area, visit islands on the Maine Island Trail, view landmarks like lighthouses and 200-year-old forts from the water, and spot wildlife like seals, osprey and eiders.
-With 6-7 hours we'll have plenty of time to see several different sides of Casco Bay, including the bustling working waterfront of Portland harbor, the cliff-lined outer islands exposed to the open ocean and the more protected coves lined with beaches.
+Our Lighthouse & Fort Tour is a chance to sea kayak to some of the most historically fascinating and scenic landmarks in the Portland region.
+You'll spend the day island-hopping through the rugged islands of Casco Bay.
+Along the way you'll visit several 19th century forts, paddle past lighthouses and feel the swell of the open ocean underneath your kayak.
+Among the lighthouses and forts you might visit are Spring Point Light, Fort Preble, Portland Head Light, Fort Scammel, Ram Island Light, Bug Light and Fort Gorges.
+You'll also have the chance to hone your paddling skills, learn about the natural history of the area, visit islands on the Maine Island Trail and spot wildlife like seals, osprey and eiders.
+You'll see many sides of Casco Bay, including the bustling working waterfront of Portland harbor, the cliff-lined outer islands exposed to the open ocean and the more protected coves lined with beaches.

 PRIVATE GUIDED KAYAK TRIPS